-- 1. Remove outer cup dressing in 24 hours.
+- 1. Remove the outer cup dressing in 48 hours.
 When the cup comes off, remove the underlying cotton ball. - 2.
 Do not remove any of the packing in the ear canal.
-This will dissolve or be removed by Dr. Jerles at your return visit, typically in 4 weeks. - 3.
-May shower in 24 hours when the cup comes off.
-Use a cotton ball coated in Vaseline placed to the side of your canal for showers/baths so that water doesn't go down the ear canal; remove after showering.
-No swimming until after the postoperative visit and told that the eardrum is healed. - 4.
-Take pain medication as needed. - 5.
-One week before your follow-up appointment with Dr. Jerles, begin to apply eardrops 2 times per day, 3 drops each time.
+This will dissolve or be removed by Dr. Tanner at your return visit, typically in 4 weeks. - 3.
+May shower in 48 hours when the cup comes off.
+Use a cotton ball coated in Vaseline placed to the side of your canal for showers/baths so that water doesn't go down ear canal; remove after showering.
+No swimming until after postoperative visit and told that drum is healed. - 4.
+Steristrips behind the ear typically fall off in 10-14 days,; if they do not, the patient/caregiver may peel off at 2 weeks. - 5.
+Take pain medication as needed. - 6.
+One week before your follow-up appointment with Dr. Tanner, begin to apply ear drops 2 times per day, 3 drops each time.
 This is critical as drops keep skin moist and help healing occur faster.
-It softens the packing, making it easier to remove and helping it dissolve faster. - 6.
-No lifting objects heavier than 5 lbs for 2 weeks.
+It softens the packing, making it easier to remove and helping it dissolve faster. - 7.
+No lifting objects heavier than 5 lbs. for 2 weeks.
 Light activity is recommended, with no strenuous/vigorous activity until the follow-up appointment.
-No swimming - 7.
+No swimming. - 8.
 It is normal for the ear to protrude a bit for 1-2 months after surgery.
-It is normal to have some drainage from either the ear canal or the incision after surgery
+It is normal to have some drainage from either the ear canal or the incision after surgery.